latimercaleb/java-practice/JavaNotes.md

 The `name...` property will be fetched by IoC and changed to `setName...` prefixing set and uppercasing the first letter, an error will be thrown if it cannot find a set method that matches.

- For Literal Injection do the following:
+ For Direct Injection do the following:
  - Create a setter method for your injection for private fields
- - Add configuration in context with `<property name ="name of set method" value="literal value to have in code"/>`
+ - Add configuration in context with `<property name ="name of set method" value="${direct value to have in code}"/>`

  Note `val="..."` must be a literal and `ref="..."` must be a bean ID.

  Values can also be added via an `external property file` which would need to be loaded into the spring config file.

  File must be `.properties` and follow the pattern of `var.propName=value` var can be anything but the `propName` must be consistent with the spring file.
+Properties file needs to be loaded into src folder, not package folder

  To load the prop file into spring you'll need to add:
  `<context:property-placeholder location="classpath:fileName.properties" />`